cathugger/mkp224o/README.txt

 Generator needs one of more filters to work.
 It makes directory with secret/public keys and hostname for each discovered service.
-By default root is current directory, but that can be overriden with -d switch.
+By default root is current directory, but that can be overridden with -d switch.
 Use -h switch to obtain all avaiable options.

 ACKNOWLEDGEMENTS & LEGAL: